 - Experiment with expanded uses of solar energy.

 - Test methods for cleaning up and neutralizing the effect of oil in salt water with this oil spill cleanup kit.

 - Work with methods of processing/recycling non-biodegradable items; experiment with decomposition aids.

 - Experiment with design and function of wind turbines or water wheels.

 - Test for harmful effects of pesticides; test or develop natural/organic alternatives; test the effectiveness of common pesticides such as DEET.

 - Which type and color of roofing material provides the most energy efficiency?

-For more in-depth project ideas, we recommend the Science Buddies website.
+For more in-depth high school science fair project ideas, we recommend the Science Buddies website.